 Contact the MDMR at 228-374-5000 for more information or see map at

 Commercial crabbing is prohibited north of the CSX railroad bridge in the three coastal counties of Mississippi.
 Crabs may be taken by trawl, but the trawl must not exceed the maximum allowable dimension specified under “Methods of Take” for shrimp (see Shrimp) and must comply with all other regulations governing the use of a trawl.
 Crabs incidentally caught in trawls must be immediately returned to the water unless the boat operator holds a valid Mississippi commercial crab license.
 Licensed shrimp trawlers and licensed oyster fishermen may keep up to three dozen blue crabs for personal consumption.

 A recreational crab license ($5) is required to catch crabs in traps for personal use (not for sale).
 The taking of crabs with drop nets is permitted without a license.

 It shall be unlawful for any person recreationally fishing for crabs for personal use or consumption, by means of crab traps or crab pots, to use in excess of six such traps or pots per household.
-Traps or pots must be marked with the owner’s name, and if traps or pots are being fished from a vessel, the floats must be marked with the vessel’s registration number and recreational crab license number.
+Traps or pots must be marked with the owner’s name, and if traps or pots are being finished from a vessel, they must be marked with the vessel’s registration number.
+The float must also be marked with the recreational crab license number.
 Recreational crab traps are not allowed north of Interstate 10.

 Diamondback Terrapins, a type of aquatic turtle, occasionally become caught in crab traps.
 If you catch one, please call the Grand Bay National Estuarine Research Reserve at 228-475-7047.
 Your help is greatly appreciated in the study and protection of this species of concern.
 Free Turtle Excluder Devices (TEDs) for crab traps are available from the MDMR Shrimp and Crab Bureau.
 Call 228-374-5000 for more information.